self-care = social justice.

 if someone treats you like shit—it’s never about you (it’s a reflection of how they treat themselves).

-if someone does something you absolutely hate—it’s always about you (seeing a reflection of something going on inside you).
+if someone does something you absolutely hate—it’s always about you (seeing a reflection of something going on inside you that you don't want to look at …because you’ve been taught to hate that part of you).

 [don’t worry—those last three lines will turn into field notes (or micro-essays) of their own, at some point